u5rg2t/youstoodoutbecause/README.md

 ## How It Works

 1.  **File Detection**: The script automatically finds the target Excel file (`.xls` or `.xlsx`) inside the `xls` directory.
-2.  **Configuration**: It reads settings from `config.json` to determine which columns to use for the company name and website, how many pages to crawl, and what default messages to use.
+2.  **Configuration**: It reads settings from `config.json` to determine which column contains the website URLs, how many pages to crawl, and what default messages to use.
+3.  **URL Validation**: Before processing, each URL is validated to ensure it is well-formed.
+Rows with invalid URLs are skipped.
-3.  **Crawling**: For each company, the script crawls up to a specified number of pages on their website, extracting clean text content.
+4.  **Crawling**: For each valid URL, the script crawls up to a specified number of pages on the website, extracting clean text content.
+5.  **AI Analysis**: The extracted text is sent to the Gemini AI for two concurrent tasks:
+    *   **Website Evaluation**: Scores the website on clarity, professionalism, and credibility.
+    *   **Reason Generation**: Generates a concise, professional, and context-aware phrase that completes the outreach sentence defined in the config.
+6.  **Update Excel**: The original Excel file is updated in place with new columns containing the AI's evaluation scores, a status (`OK` or `Error`), and the generated outreach phrase.
+7.  **Logging**: A detailed summary of the entire run is saved to a timestamped log file in the `logs` directory, including statistics on successes, errors, and total pages scanned.
 4.  **AI Analysis**: The extracted text is sent to the Gemini AI for two concurrent tasks:
     *   **Website Evaluation**: Scores the website on clarity, professionalism, and credibility.
     *   **Reason Generation**: Generates a concise, professional, and context-aware phrase that completes the outreach sentence defined in the config.